-22.2.
-Share-based payment reserve (continued)
+21.2.
+Share-based payment reserve (Continued)

 The term of the options is based on historical data and current expectations and is not necessarily indicative of exercise patterns that may occur.
 The expected volatility reflects the assumption that the historical volatility over a period similar to the life of the options is indicative of future trends, which may not necessarily be the actual outcome.
-The compensation expense for the years ended December 31, 2017, 2016 and in 2015 amounted to R\$2,945, R\$28,937 and R\$9,151, respectively and the balance at December 31, 2017 recorded in liabilities amounted to R\$1,620.
+The compensation expense for the years ended December 31, 2017 and in 2016 amounted to R\$2,945 and R\$28,937.
+No expense was recorded for the year ended December 31, 2018.
+The balance at December 31.
+2017, recorded in liabilities amounted to R\$ 1,620, substantially paid in 2018.